 How do we support our less able readers?

 Children who find reading trickier, are carefully tracked by class teachers and our school leadership team.
+They may be invited to attend a breakfast reading club to help them to catch up.
+(Last year all children who attended the club progressed 2 colours in 5 weeks).
 Parents are informed of concerns quickly and supported with tips to help at home.
 Intervention is put into place quickly if children fall behind.
 This may be an additional read with the teaching assistant/ teacher or an intervention may be put into place depending on the child’s need.
 This may include precision teaching of specific words/ sounds, paired reading or supporting with comprehension text through language support.
 If these interventions are not supporting the child, we use ‘Bearing Away’ which is a great programme to help children blend.
 We have had great success with this with many children over the years.
 In our Ofsted report it was found 'staff spot any children who start to slip behind and help them to catch up quickly'.

 How to support your child at home with their reading